swag-lang/swag/README.md

 # Hello mad world !

-Here without any additional library, by simply using instrinsic `@print`.
+Here without any additional library, by simply using intrinsic `@print`.
 ``` csharp
 #main
 {